retkowsky/azure-ai-containers-samples/README.md

 # Azure AI services on containers samples
 <img src="container.png" width=300>

+## What is a container?
+A container comprises an application or service and the runtime components needed to run it, while abstracting the underlying operating system and hardware.
+In practice, this abstraction results in two significant benefits:

+Containers are portable across hosts, which may be running different operating systems or use different hardware - making it easier to move an application and all its dependencies.
+A single container host can support multiple isolated containers, each with its own specific runtime configuration - making it easier to consolidate multiple applications that have different configuration requirement.
+A container is encapsulated in a container image that defines the software and configuration it must support.
+Images can be stored in a central registry, such as Docker Hub, or you can maintain a set of images in your own registry.

+## Container deployment
+To use a container, you typically pull the container image from a registry and deploy it to a container host, specifying any required configuration settings.
+The container host can be in the cloud, in a private network, or on your local computer.
+For example:

+- A Docker* server.
+- An Azure Container Instance (ACI).
+- An Azure Kubernetes Service (AKS) cluster.

+*Docker is an open source solution for container development and management that includes a server engine that you can use to host containers.
+There are versions of the Docker server for common operating systems, including Microsoft Windows and Linux.

+## Azure AI services on containers
 - **Azure AI services provide several Docker containers** that let you use the same APIs that are available in **Azure, on-premises**.
 Using these containers gives you the flexibility to bring Azure AI services closer to your data for compliance, security or other operational reasons.
 Container support is currently available for a subset of Azure AI services.<br>
 - Azure AI containers allow developers to use the same intelligent APIs that are available in Azure, but with the **benefits of containerization**.
 Container services offer similar feature capabilities as the corresponding cloud service. **Customers can deploy the containers on-premise**.
 The core AI technology, pricing tiers, API keys, and API signature are the same between the container and the corresponding cloud services.